pia-planer/API-documentation/README.md

 ### Authentication

-You need an API-Token of your pia business to access the API.
-You can find it on the main page of your business in the section "Integration in Umsysteme".
+You need an API-Token of your pia organisation or pia section.

+#### Organisation

+Go to the main page of your organisation and there to "Einstellungen -> Integrationen".
+There you can generate your API-Token to get data of all your sections.

+#### Section

+Go to the main page of your section and there to "Einstellungen -> Abteilungseinstellungen".
+There you can generate your API-Token to get data of the specific section.

 Example usage: